UtrechtUniversity/researchcloud-items/doc/roles/irods_skel.md

 values for those advanced settings.

 Disclaimer: The default values instantiated by irods_skel may not be suitable for your zones.
-Use the [iselect](./irods_iselect.md) role with a list of zones/properties to obtain a more reliable mechanism.
+Complement this role with the [iselect](./irods_iselect.md) role and a list of zones/properties to obtain a more reliable mechanism.

 ## Variables